calebnance/black-mirror-nosedive-app/old-angular/README.md

-Black Mirror (S3 E1) - NoseDive Web App
+Black Mirror (S3E1) - NoseDive App
 =========
 [nosedive.calebnance.com](http://nosedive.calebnance.com) built with [Angular](https://angularjs.org)

 Welcome to the prototype app inspired by the NoseDive episode of Black Mirror Season 3 Episode 1
 --------------------
 This is just a fun app, it's not affiliated with the Netflix show at all.
 I loved the episode and thought it would be cool to prototype it out and see what happens.

 Suggest a change